 What to do to access the funding?

-Every 3 and 4 year old is currently entitled to 15 hours of funded childcare for 38 weeks of the year from the term after they turn three (universal funding).
+Every 3 and 4 year old is currently entitled to 15 hours free childcare for 38 weeks of the year from the term after they turn three (universal funding).
 This can be taken at a registered childminder, nursery, or pre-school.
 This is not changing at all.

 The additional 15 hours of funding is only going to be available to working parents who continue to meet certain criteria on an ongoing basis.
 The eligibility criteria is the same as for tax-free childcare.